What You'll Learn

 Worried parents want to know how long treatment will take, and how soon they will start to see progress.
 Being aware of the factors that affect results can help you form realistic expectations and keep frustration at bay.

 Some types of talk therapy are open-ended but some, like cognitive behavior therapy, which uses skill-building techniques that have been rigorously tested, have been found to show results over a specific timeframe.
-That doesn’t mean all kids make progress at the same rate, notes Jerry Bubrick, director of the Anxiety Disorders Center at the Child Mind Institute, but it gives you a frame of reference, and it’s appropriate for parents to ask what the estimated time frame is.
+That doesn’t mean all kids make progress at the same rate, notes Jerry Bubrick, PhD, a child and adolescent psychologist at the Child Mind Institute, but it gives you a frame of reference, and it’s appropriate for parents to ask what the estimated time frame is.
 It’s also appropriate to ask about specific goals for treatment, and how you will measure success.

 How quickly your child makes progress will depend on the complexity of his challenges as well as how long the problem has had to take root.
 A child who is severely anxious, for instance, may have difficulty participating in therapy, and need medication to get to the point where he can benefit.
 A depressed teenager may resist treatment, and need help to see how she might benefit from it.
 “A family move, divorce or traumatic incident can slow things down a lot,” notes Dr. Bubrick.
 Missed appointments and conflicts between parents over the need for therapy can also undermine treatment.
 One overwhelmingly positive influence is having a supportive and involved family.